brandonscholet/HashKitty/README.md

 # HashKitty - Tame the cat!

-HashKitty is a user-friendly Python wrapper designed to provide an easy hashcat experience for both beginners and experienced users.
+HashKitty is a user-friendly Python wrapper designed to provide an easy cross-platform hashcat experience for both beginners and experienced users.

 This script simplifies the process of setting up, installing (including those pesky drivers), and running Hashcat for password cracking tasks.